phptuts/codingwithnoah/arduino-blockly/lesson-2-serial-monitor/index.md

 ![Challenge IF C](/images/arduino-block/lesson-2/challenge-if-c.gif)

-d) Add another if statement to the code so that if you type in "LED ONE OFF\|" it will turn on the led and print "Led one is off." to the serial monitor.
+d) Add another if statement to the code so that if you type in "LED ONE OFF\|" it will turn off the led and print "Led one is off." to the serial monitor.

 ![Challenge IF D](/images/arduino-block/lesson-2/challenge-if-d.gif)

-e) Create a second led and control it like you did in the previous challenges.
+e) Connect a second led and control it like you did in the previous challenges.
 So if you type in "LED TWO ON\|", it will turn on the led.

 ![Challenge IF D](/images/arduino-block/lesson-2/challenge-if-e.gif)